-The following table sets forth information, as of June 30, 1997 (except as otherwise noted), with respect to the beneficial ownership of shares of the Common Stock by each person or group who is known to the Company to be the beneficial owner of more than five percent of the outstanding Common Stock, by each director or nominee for director, by each of the officers named on the Summary Compensation Table, and by all directors and executive officers as a group.
+The following table sets forth information, as of June 15, 1997 (except as otherwise noted), with respect to the beneficial ownership of shares of the Common Stock by each person or group who is known to the Company to be the beneficial owner of more than five percent of the outstanding Common Stock, by each director or nominee for director, by each of the officers named on the Summary Compensation Table, and by all directors and executive officers as a group.
 Unless otherwise indicated, each person has sole voting power and sole investment power.

-AMOUNT AND NATURE
+AMOUNT AND NATUR E

 NAME AND ADDRESS OF BENEFICIAL OWNER(1) BENEFICIAL OWNERSHIP(2) OF CLASS

-K. Paul Singh 4,497,730(3) 796,950(4) 25.1% 4.4%
+K. Paul Singh 25.1%

-Willemstad, Curacao
+Quantum Industrial Partners LDC 4.4%

+Netherlands Antilles

-Netherlands Antilles S-C Phoenix Holdings, L.L.C 478,169(5) 2.7%
+S-C Phoenix Holdings, L.L.C 478,169(5) 2.7%

-New York, New York 10106

-Winston Partners II LLC 99,618(6)
+New York, New York 10106 Winston Partners II LLC 99,618(6)

-888 Seventh Avenue

 New York, New York 10106 Winston Partners II LDC 215,537(7) 1.1%

-Willemstad, Curacao

-Netherlands Antilles John F. DePodesta 319,690(8) 1.8%
+John F. DePodesta 319,690(8) 1.8%

-Herman Fialkov 49,715(9)
+Herman Fialkov

-David E. Hershberg 42,262(10)
+David E. Hershberg , , ,

+John Puente

-John Puente Neil L. Hazard 152,855(11) 103,430(12)
+Neil L. Hazard 103,430(12)

 Ravi Bhatia 36,309(13)

 George E. Mattos 97,920(14)

 John Melick 99,674(15)

-All executive officers and directors as a group (10 33, 314(13)

-people) 5,401,585(16) 28.7%
+people) 5,402,585(16) 28.7%

 Less than 1% of the outstanding Common Stock.

 (1) Except as otherwise indicated, the address of each person named in the table is: c/o Primus Telecommunications Group, Incorporated, 2070 Chain Bridge Road, Suite 425, Vienna, Virginia, 22182.

 (2) Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission, and includes voting or investment power with respect to the shares beneficially owned.
-Shares of Common Stock subject to options or warrants currently exercisable or exercisable on or prior to August 29, 1997 are deemed outstanding for computing the percentage ownership of the person holding such options or warrants, but are not deemed outstanding for computing the percentage ownership of any other person.
+Shares of Common Stock subject to options or warrants currently exercisable or exercisable on or prior to August 15, 1997 are deemed outstanding for computing the percentage ownership of the person holding such options or warrants, but are not deemed outstanding for computing the percentage ownership of any other person.